-9B.3.2 ACTIVE FRONTAGES
+9B.3.1 ACTIVE FRONTAGES

 Active frontages provide a visual connection between the public domain and the interiors of buildings.
-This can be achieved by the design and level of building entries from streets, lanes and other public spaces, window displays, façade modulation and glazing and location of uses such as shops, cafes, restaurants, reception areas and customer service counters at visible frontages to the public domain.
+This can be achieved by the design and level of building entries from streets, lanes and other public spaces, window displays, façade modulation and glazing and location of uses such as cafes, restaurants, reception areas and customer service counters at visible frontages to the public domain.

-Active frontage uses are defined as one, or a combination of the following at street level, or at the river frontage:
+Active frontage uses are defined as one, or a combination of the following at street level:

-- Entrance to retail. - Shop front. - Glazed entries to lobbies. - Café or restaurant if accompanied by an entry from the street. - Active office uses, such as reception, if visible from the street. - Public building if accompanied by an entry.
+- Entrance to specialised retail. - Glazed entries to lobbies. - Café or restaurant if accompanied by an entry from the street. - Active office uses, such as reception, if visible from the street. - Public building if accompanied by an entry.

-O.01 To promote pedestrian activity and safety in the public domain.

-- O.02 To maximise active street and lane fronts in the City Centre Deferred Area. - O.03 To maximise active frontages to the river foreshore. - O.04 To define areas where active frontages are required.
+- O.01 To promote pedestrian activity and safety in the public domain. - O.02 To maximise active street and lane fronts in the Auto Alley (West). - O.03 To define areas where active frontages are required.